Abel-beth-maachah: Etymology

 Abel Beth Maacah means "the meadow of the house of Maacah".

 The biblical name is spelled variously as Abel-beth-maacah, Abel Beth Maacah, Abel Beth-Maacah, Avel Bet Ma'akha etc. The city is also called Abel Maim ("meadow of water") in 2 Chronicles 16:4.

+Toponymic evidence further supports long-term continuity at Abel-beth-maachah beyond the biblical and classical periods.
+The ancient name is preserved in the Arabic toponym Abil al-Qamḥ, attested in Ottoman-period tax registers and later cartographic sources, reflecting phonetic and semantic adaptation rather than replacement.
+This survival indicates that the site remained embedded in the regional naming landscape of the northern Hula Valley into the early modern period, challenging earlier assumptions that its ancient name had been lost following Late Antiquity.